ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Backpressure

 There are several solutions for situations where the consumer processes events slower than the producer emits them.
 This is not a problem for _pull_ models because the consumer is the initiator of the exchange.
 In _push_ models, the producer usually has no way to determine the rate of sending events, so the consumer may receive more events than he is able to handle.
-This performance mismatch can be resolved by back pressure in the consumer or in the producer.
+This performance mismatch can be resolved by backpressure in the consumer or in the producer.

-There are several ways to deal with the back pressure on the consumer side:
+There are several ways to deal with the backpressure on the consumer side: